Ready to learn what your timber is really worth?

 We give you a clear view of current timber market conditions, including expected bid ranges, so you’ll know what to expect before we invite buyers to bid.

 We reach out to reputable, honest timber buyers and loggers to create a competitive bidding process among them for your timber.
-At least six reputable buyers (and often 8 to 12) will assess your stand.
+25 to 30 buyers will assess your stand.
 All will know that other buyers are evaluating it too, which protects you from low-ball offers and gives you the best chance to receive top market value for it.

 6. Bid management